 - Meaning making is a primary function of how our brains work.
 Learning and development build on what came before and we draw meaning from our experiences, contexts, and culture.

 Seminal and Recent Consensus-building Efforts Grounded in Science Findings

-- Thriving, Robust Equity, and Transformative Learning & Development (American Institutes for Research and Forum for Youth Investment, 2020)
+- Thriving, Robust Equity, and Transformative Learning & Development (Forum for Youth Investment, 2020)